ProyectosDeProgramacion/Proyecto-Alquiler/README.md

 - Prediction ("Prediction.cpp") - Module 1.
 - Report ("Report.cpp") - Module 2.

-All cpp files mentioned BEFORE, are on the:
+All cpp files mentioned before are on the:
 - Main Branch: 'main'

 Furthermore, we have the following branches that correspond to the two modules of the project that have been mentioned throughout the 'Daily Scrums’: More info by going throught the README.md of each branch.